edgexfoundry/device-rfid-llrp-go/README.md

 ### Manually Adding a Device
 You can add devices directly via [EdgeX's APIs][add_device] or via the [toml configuration][config_toml], as in the following example:

+_Note: Please read the [Notes on configuration.toml](#Notes-on-configuration.toml) for things to be aware of when modifying this file._

 ```
 [[DeviceList]]